NCEMS/energetic-origins-of-PPI-connectivity/0-download-inputs/README.md

 * YEAST_559292_idmapping.dat - Uniprot ID mapping file for yeast
 * uniprot_sprot.dat - UniProt database 2025_01

+After downloading the files, the second rule will extract SEQRES records from each AF2 PDB file and convert them to fasta format

+To run this pipeline step in isolation, run the command `snakemake` from the `0-download-inputs` directory.

-*Note*: This pipeline will add approximately 7.3 GB of data to the `data-files/` directory.
+*N.B.*: This pipeline will add approximately 7.3 GB of data to the `data-files/` directory.